aaronsatko/star_classification_neural_net/README.md

 python train_model.py
 ```

 This will train the model and save the trained model as `model.pth`.
-The script will also generate a plot of the loss curve during training and validation, saved as `loss_curve.png` and a confusion matrix.
+The script will also generate a plot of the loss curve during training and validation, saved as `loss_curve.png` and a confusion matrix as `confusion_matrix.png`.

+## Example

+A user may then input star photometric data and load the saved `model.pth`so manually use it to classify a stellar object.

 ## Results